For engineers IC Self-hosted

 Ticket key to draft PR

-Your daily driver. devintern PROJ-1234 --create-pr gathers context, finds where to edit, branches, and implements with your agent.
-That's the prep work you used to do before writing a line.
-It self-reviews, opens the draft PR, and updates the ticket.
+Your daily driver: devintern PROJ-1234 --create-pr gathers context, branches, implements with your agent, self-reviews, opens the draft PR, and updates the ticket.
 Your commit and push hooks still run; if one fails, it works through the failure instead of publishing broken code for review.
 Kick off a ticket and move on.
-Your focus shifts to reviewing the PRs it opens.

 Next step

-Runs on your laptop.
-Uses the AI keys you already have.
-Wires into the tracker and repo you already use.
+Interactive use is free forever: no signup, no time limit, every tracker and agent included.
 If it doesn't earn its keep on the first ticket, rm -rf ~/.devintern and forget us.

 # in your project repo